Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: An approximation scheme for

 \begin{proof}[Proof of \autoref{lem:paths}] We begin by analysing the structure of optimal \dsn solutions in bidirected graphs, based on \autoref{lem:cycles}.
 Here a \emph{condensation graph} of a directed graph results from contracting each strongly connected component, which hence is a DAG.

-\begin{claim} For any solution $N\subseteq G_N$ to a pattern $H$, there is a solution $M\subseteq G_N$ to $H$ with $\cost(M)\leq\cost(N)$, such that the condensation graph of $M$ is a poly-forest. \end{claim} \begin{proof} Let $C$ be a component of $N$, which induces a $2$-connected component in $\ud{N}$.
-Consider a vertex pair $u,v\in V(C)$ for which no $u\to v$ path exists in $C$.
+\begin{claim} For any solution $N\subseteq G_N$ to a pattern $H$, there is a solution $M\subseteq G_N$ to $H$ with $\cost(M)\leq\cost(N)$ and $\ud{N}=\ud{M}$, such that the condensation graph of $M$ is a poly-forest. \end{claim} \begin{proof} Let $C$ be a subgraph of $N$, which induces a maximal $2$-connected component in $\ud{N}$.
+Assume there is a vertex pair $u,v\in V(C)$ for which no $u\to v$ path exists in $C$.
 As $C$ induces a $2$-connected component in~$\ud{N}$, by Menger's Theorem~\cite{MR2159259} there are two internally disjoint poly-paths $P$ and $Q$ between $u$ and $v$ in $C$, which together form a poly-cycle $O$.
 By \autoref{lem:cycles} we may replace $O$ by a directed cycle without increasing the cost, and so that there is a directed path for every pair of vertices for which such a path existed before.
 Additionally, this step introduces a $u\to v$ path along this new directed cycle in $C$.
 Repeating this for any pair of vertices for which no directed path exists in $C$ will eventually result in a strongly connected component.
-Hence we can make every component of $N$, which induces a $2$-connected component in $\ud{N}$, strongly connected without increasing the cost.
+Hence we can make every component of $N$, which induces a maximal $2$-connected component in $\ud{N}$, strongly connected without increasing the cost.
 Note also that $\ud{N}$ does not change.

 After this procedure we obtain the graph $M\subseteq G_N$.
-The $2$-connected components in $\ud{M}$ induce subgraphs of the strongly connected components of $M$.
+The maximal $2$-connected components in $\ud{M}$ induce subgraphs of the strongly connected components of $M$ (they may be subgraphs due to cycles of length $2$ in $M$, which are bridges in~$\ud{M}$).
 Contracting all strongly connected components of $M$ must therefore result in a poly-forest, as any poly-cycle in the condensation graph would also induce a cycle in~$\ud{M}$. \cqed \end{proof}